Henri Hekking: Second World War

-Hekking was captured on Timor by the Japanese during their 1941-42 invasion of the Dutch East Indies.
+Hekking was captured on Timor by the Japanese during their 1941–42 invasion of the Dutch East Indies.
 He escaped being executed on capture, as many prisoners of war were, by providing medical care to a wounded Kenpeitai officer.
 Hekking was moved to Changi Prison in Singapore, leaving behind his wife and children in a Japanese prison camp.
 He was held briefly at Changi before being transported to Thanbyuzayat in Japanese-occupied Burma to work on the Death Railway between that country and Siam.
 The Japanese used 60,000 Allied prisoners of war and civilians and 200,000 impressed locals to construct the railway in appalling conditions of disease, malnutrition and torture.
 More than 12,000 prisoners and tens of thousands of labourers died during the works.

 The railway workforce was housed in makeshift camps stretched along the route.
-The British prisoners did not recognised Hekking's medical qualifications and refused his service, as such Hekking sat for a while at the holding camp at Thanbyuzayat.
+The British prisoners did not recognise Hekking's medical qualifications and refused his service, as such Hekking sat for a while at the holding camp at Thanbyuzayat.
 A group of American prisoners learnt of Hekking and two officers used their watches to bribe the Japanese to allocate Hekking to their camp.
 He joined them at camp Kilo 40, named for its distance in kilometres east of Thanbyuzayat.

 With limited medicines provided by the Japanese Hekking used his knowledge of South-East Asian herbs to treat the men in his camp.
 He described to the prisoners the herbs that they should look out for in the jungle and also escaped the camp at night to gather them himself.
 During these trips, he also treated the sick and injured in local villages.
 One of the herbs Hekking used was Carapichea ipecacuanha as a treatment for dysentery: after demonstrating its effectiveness on one patient, Hekking was permitted to search the jungle for more of the herb by the camp's Japanese commandant.
 He also used leaves to heal cuts and beans to make a bitter tonic that reduced fever.
 Moreover, he harvested mould from pomelo fruit and used it to treat diphtheria, meningitis and tetanus, as well as a preventative for infection in cuts.
 A 1945 study of the mould at a Bangkok hospital found it to be a form of penicillin.
 Hekking also experimented with using maggots to clean wounds and ulcers.
 Other European medical officers in the camps disapproved of Hekking's herbal treatments.